Powerlearnproject/se-assignment-4-github-and-visual-studio-Fred-045/README.md

 Notifications:

-Send to teams via email, Slack or other channels

-Alert on build failures or other important events
+Send to teams via email, Slack or other channels ,Alert on build failures or other important events

 Example: Simple CI/CD Pipeline